RensieDelaCruz/odin-recipes/README.md

 # odin-recipes
-This is my intro to HTML project in TOP(The Odin Project)
+This is my intro to HTML project in TOP(The Odin Project).
+The project is about making a basic recipe website.
+In this project, I will showcase all the skills that I learned from the intro to HTML lesson.
+Skills like proper use of different HTML elements, coding using the standard way of coding and use of github workflow.